pierre-rouleau/pel/doc/pel-manual.rst

 - Sphinx-Python style, a style with 6 levels supported by Sphinx.
 - CRiSPer style, a style with a title level (level 0) and 10 other levels.

-The default style is selected by the ``pel-rst-adornment-style`` customize variable.
+The default style is selected by the ``pel-rst-adornment-style`` user option.
 It can be changed for the current buffer using the following commands:

 - ``pel-rst-adorn-default`` selects the default style,